astrorigin/pyswisseph/docs/ephemerides/planetary_and_lunar/comparisons_with_aa_and_jpl.rst

 resulting positions before 1962 thus do not have the same precision, but the ephemeris is at least continuous.

-More information on this and technical details are found in the programmer’s documentation and in the source code, file swephlib.h.
+More information on this and technical details are found in the programmer's documentation and in the source code, file swephlib.h.

 IERS Conventions 1996, 2003, and 2010 can be read or downloaded from here: